One of the more common questions we receive is “should I purchase the insurance from the rental car company”?

 The rental company chose not to repair the vehicle but to sell it at a salvage auction, where it brought only $11,700.
 The renter received a bill for about $14,800, or the difference between the before and after values.
 The renter's auto policy paid only the estimated repair costs, leaving a balance of almost $7,000.
 That became the responsibility of the renter and was quite a significant self-insured retention.

 Only some credit cards provide any coverage for a rental car.
-It's generally excess over the renter's auto policy, and payment is limited to the cost of repairs.
+Coverage through a credit card company is generally not Primary Coverage, meaning you would need to use your auto insurance first before claiming anything from the credit card company.
 A renter should not expect a credit card company to pay diminution in value or before-and-after charges.
 There's really only one place renters can obtain full coverage, and that's through the purchase of the loss damage waiver offered by the rental car companies.

 Rental-car companies hold the renter responsible for all damage to the rental car, including an act of God.
 If a tree totals the rental car during a severe windstorm, the renter is liable.